Introduction to Spring Boot Versions

 - Flyway

-- Property Binding Configuration: This process is used to bind our environment process to @ConfigurationProperties.
+- Property Binding Configuration: This process binds our environment process to @ConfigurationProperties.

-- Actuator Improvements: They have provided all HHTP endpoints to the actuator also the JSON paylods are improved.
-They also have so many improvements tit he actuator endpoints in this version.
+- Actuator Improvements: They have provided all HHTP endpoints to the actuator; also, the JSON payloads are improved.
+They also have so many improvements tit the actuator endpoints in this version.

-- Hypermedia: Now the actuator endpoint available in link formate.
+- Hypermedia: Now, the actuator endpoint is available in link format.

-- Actuator Endpoint: Now we can use @Endpoint annotation with @DeleteOperation, @ReadOperation, and @WriteOperation to develope our endpoint.
+- Actuator Endpoint: Now, we can use @Endpoint annotation with @DeleteOperation, @ReadOperation, and @WriteOperation to develop our endpoint.

 6. v2.1